memgraph/documentation/pages/data-migration/migrate-from-rdbms-directly.md

 disk, and therefore users can add new columns which can be big in size.
 This mainly is a concern for unnecessary date strings and urls.

 This can be optimized by processing the minimal set of necessary columns.
+Some of the columns which would be a good choice to migrate to Memgraph are those which will aid in graph matching, filtering, and traversing of the graph.
+Try to avoid list and map properties if there is no valid use case to keep them in Memgraph, as they take more size other data types.

 #### 2. Appropriate data type conversion
 When receiving rows from RDBMS to Memgraph, be sure that the appropriate types are utilized.
 That namely